Quick Questions? Email us

 Dhaulagiri Mountain's height is 8,167 m above sea level.

-No, it is strictly prohibited by the Government of Nepal to travel alone in the higher-altitude regions of Nepal.
+No, it is strictly prohibited by the Government of Nepal to trek solo in the higher-altitude regions of Nepal.

 Yes, during a clear day, Mount Dhaulagiri, along with Machhapuchhre and Annapurna, is visible from Pokhara.